vasiliy-klyotskin/ios-modular-app-example/README.md

 # just-chat-ios
-Elegant, dependency-free chat application crafted with SwiftUI
+Elegant, dependency-free chat application for practicing modularity, SwiftUI and other aspects of modern iOS development